The Growing Importance of the SBOM Movement

 From an infrastructure point of view, a "Bill of Materials" is an inventory listing and explaining all the components used in the building process.
 Sales teams use these docs to present their products to customers via a template of materials to be used to make the business-friendly solution they need.

-SBOMs work similarly for software, and are getting increasingly popular as more and more companies look to more efficiently consolidate their data in an inventory that provides greater visibility into a software product's composition.
+SBOMs work similarly for software and are getting increasingly popular (and mandatory) due to the executive order on improving cybersecurity, as more companies look for ways to efficiently consolidate their data in an inventory that provides greater visibility into a software product's composition.

 A way to assess the risks of third-party services in development